UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 And next, we will filter the `official_langs` data frame so that we only keep the rows where the language is English.
-We will name the new data frame we get from this `english_langs`:
+We will name the new data frame we get from this `english_langs`.

 ```{code-cell} ipython3
 english_langs = official_langs[official_langs["language"] == "English"]